otanodesignco/MathUtils/README.md

 ### Todo List

-- [] add vector equialent for certain methods that can operate on them
+- [] add vector equialent for certain methods that can operate on them - eta 8/8/2022
 - [] replace reflect and refract
 - [] method overloading?
 - [] allow vector instaniation with no params